joshuaboys/SITREP/README.md

 A skill for Claude Code, Codex, Cursor, and other coding agents that switches responses to structured SITREP-style output — terse, accurate, scannable.

 Based on the observation that brevity constraints reduce token usage without losing technical substance.
-Unlike caveman-speak, SITREP mode keeps full grammar and structured fields — better fit for professional engineering contexts.
+Unlike other implementations of similar ideas, SITREP mode keeps full grammar and structured fields which is a much better fit for professional engineering contexts.

 ---